Landlord accreditation

 • regularly updated reference material

-You will also be re-accredited after five years if you comply with the code of conduct.
+You'll also be re-accredited after 5 years if you comply with the code of conduct.

 How to become accredited